 - Cursed die.
 And Chema adds a cursed die that starts at a d8.
 Basically you roll it "when you want to bet your very soul" in an action.
 You can't roll it while advantaged.
 The die, however, works like advantage – you drop the lowest one in your pool which contains 2d6 and the cursed die.
 If the result of the cursed die (whether you succeed or fail) is higher than your current Curse Resistance you attract bad luck and lose a point from your Curse Resistance tracker.
 I'm not going to get any further into this mechanic.
 You can read it for yourself, but you basically have a pool that shrinks as you become more cursed and is replenished only through ritual cleansing at a holy site (at a cost).
 And the cursed die changes sizes based on your points.
 It's cool.

 So, what's not to like.
 Well, I do have a small reservation about two things: 1) having both + and advantage mechanics in the same system and 2) having difficulties that exceed 10 when 10 is a success.
 (What does it mean if you get an 11, but the difficulty is a 12?
 Did you get a mixed success, as in a 9?)
-But beyond that – and I don't really know if any of this is a problem without playing the game – there is nothing to not like.
-Which is to say, everything about this game just sings to me.
+But beyond questions like that, everything about this game just sings to me.
 It looks fantastic.

 BTW, the art, font-choices, and design sensibility are all wonderful as well.
 The character sheet is really attractive and makes the curse mechanic much easier to grok.